 Criminal law can be defined as a system of law dealing with the punishment of criminals.
 Criminal evidence, on the other hand, concerns evidence/testimony presented in relation to criminal charges.
 Evidence can be presented in various forms in order to prove and establish crimes.
 A wide array of topics can be covered in this subject area.
 To help you narrow down your research focus, some interesting topics are suggested below:

-The politics of criminal law reform with focus on lower-court decision making
+- The politics of criminal law reform with a focus on lower-court decision making

-To investigate the issues associated with identification of the distribution, extent and nature of crime
+- To investigate the issues associated with the identification of the distribution, extent, and nature of the crime

 Company Law Dissertation Topics

 Company law, also known as the law of business associations, is the body of law that deals with business organisations and their formation, registration, incorporation, governance, dissolution, and administration.
 Some suggestions for company law dissertation topics are listed below:

 - Developing equity markets in growing economies and the importance of corporate law